The primary mission of the programs in Higher, Adult, and Lifelong Education (HALE)

 Doctoral Dissertation Research Credit Requirements (EAD 999)

-All doctoral student must register for and successfully complete a minimum of 24 credits and no more than 30 credits of doctoral dissertation research (course number 999) to graduate.
+All doctoral student must register for and successfully complete a minimum of 24 credits and no more than 30 credits of doctoral dissertation research credits to graduate.

-To request an override to exceed the maximum of 30 credits of 999, students must complete the Dissertation Credit Limit Waiver form available on the Forms for Graduate Students page of the College of Education website.
+Note: Students may request an override to exceed the maximum of 30 credits.
+A Dissertation Credit Limit Waiver must be completed and submitted to request the override.
+This form is available on the Forms for Graduate Students page of the College of Education website.